 Other lab tests

 Imaging tests use x-rays, magnetic fields, sound waves, or radioactive substances to create pictures of the inside of the body.
-Imaging tests may be done for a number of reasons, including:
+Imaging tests can be done for a number of reasons, including:

-- To help find out whether a suspicious area might be cancerous
+- To help find out if a suspicious area might be cancerous

 - To help determine if treatment has been effective

-Most patients who have or may have neuroblastoma will have one or more of these tests.
+Most children who have or might have neuroblastoma will have one or more of these tests.

-Neuroblastoma patients are generally quite young, so it can be hard to do some of these tests.
-Parents and medical staff need to be very patient.
+Children with neuroblastoma are often very young, so it can be hard to do some of these tests.

 Computed tomography (CT or CAT) scan

-CT scans are often the first test used to look for neuroblastoma in the abdomen, pelvis, and chest.
+CT scans are often used to look for neuroblastoma in the abdomen, pelvis, and chest.

 The CT scan is an x-ray test that produces detailed cross-sectional images of parts of the body.
 Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around your child while he or she lies on a table.
 A computer then combines these pictures into images showing slices of the part of the body being studied.
 Unlike a regular x-ray, a CT scan creates detailed images of the soft tissues in the body.

-Your child may be asked to drink a contrast solution and/or receive an IV (intravenous) line through which a contrast dye is injected.
+Before the test, your child may be asked to drink a contrast solution and/or get an IV (intravenous) injection of a contrast dye.
 This helps better outline structures in the body.
 The contrast may cause some flushing (a feeling of warmth, especially in the face).
 Some people are allergic and get hives.
 Rarely, more serious reactions like trouble breathing or low blood pressure can occur.
 Be sure to tell the doctor if your child has any allergies or has ever had a reaction to any contrast material used for x-rays.

-CT scans take longer than regular x-rays, but not as long as MRI scans.
-Your child will need to lie still on a table while they are being done.
-During the test, the table slides in and out of the scanner, a ring-shaped machine that completely surrounds the table.
-Some people feel a bit confined by the ring they have to lie in while the pictures are being taken.
-In some cases, your child may be sedated (given medicine to make them sleepy) before the test to reduce movement and help make sure the pictures come out well.
-Many medical centers now use spiral CT (also known as helical CT), which uses a faster machine that reduces the dose of radiation and gives more detailed pictures.
+CT scans take longer than regular x-rays.
+A CT scanner has been described as a large donut, with a narrow table in the middle opening.
+Your child will need to lie still on the table while the scans are being done.
+During the test, the table slides in and out of the scanner.
+Younger children may be sedated (given medicine to make them sleepy) before the test to reduce movement and help make sure the pictures come out well.

 CT-guided needle biopsy: CT scans can also be used to help guide a biopsy needle into a tumor.
-For this procedure, the patient lies on the CT scanning table while a radiologist advances a biopsy needle through the skin and toward the mass.
+For this procedure, the child lies on the CT scanning table while a radiologist advances a biopsy needle through the skin and toward the mass.
 CT scans are repeated until the needle is within the mass.
-A fine needle biopsy sample or a larger core needle biopsy sample is then removed and looked at under a microscope.
+A biopsy sample is then removed and looked at under a microscope.
 In children, this procedure is always done under general anesthesia (where the child is asleep).